godetremy/42-trolls/README.md

 <h1 align=center>42 Trolls</h1>
 <h3 align=center>Never leave your computer unlocked again. 😈</h3>

-Welcome to **42 Trolls** !
-Here's the best command to prank your friends at 42 school.
+Welcome to **42 Trolls**!
+Here’s the ultimate guide to prank your friends at 42 School.

-We have sort them into 4 categories.
+We’ve organized the pranks into four categories:
-- **🟢 Slightly Annoying :** Simple prank which can easily be undone (like modify the .zshrc)
+- **🟢 Slightly Annoying :** Simple pranks that are easy to undo (like modifying .zshrc)
-- **🟡 Moderately Annoying :** More ?
-This is the more accurate section !
-Here some command that can be removed, but you have to know the tips. 😘
+- **🟡 Moderately Annoying :** A step up!
+These pranks are a bit more troublesome but can be undone with the right know-how 😘
-- **🟠 Very Annoying :** You like it ?
-Now take some hardware capabilities...
-Like sound, graphics, and why not some storage ?
+- **🟠 Very Annoying :** Ready for more?
+These pranks involve taking control of hardware features… like sound, graphics, and storage!
-- **🔴 Ultra Annoying :** The final (countdown ?)...
-Ultra annoying section, like session script or reset.
+- **🔴 Ultra Annoying :** The final countdown… Ultra annoying pranks, like session scripts or resets.

 ## 🟢 Slightly Annoying
-Simple prank which can easily be undone (like modify the .zshrc)
+Simple pranks that are easy to undo (like modifying .zshrc)

-### Lock your friend's screen
+### 🔒 Lock your friend's screen
-Simply lock the screen of your current mate.
+Lock the screen of the person you’re pranking.
 ```bash
 ft_lock
 ```

 ### 🎬 Lowcost Matrix
-You always want to be an actor of the Matrix movies ?
-Create a Matrix effect, but without the money needed to pay for developers.
+Always wanted to be an actor in The Matrix?
+Create a Matrix effect, but without the budget to hire developers.
 ```bash
 echo 'cat /dev/urandom' >> ~/.zshrc
 ```